- Recognize and apply memory-enhancing strategies, including mnemonics, rehearsal, chunking, and peg-words

 How to Study Effectively

 Based on the information presented in this chapter, here are some strategies and suggestions to help you hone your study techniques (Figure 2).
 The key with any of these strategies is to figure out what works best for you.

-- Use elaborative rehearsal: In a famous article, Craik and Lockhart (1972) discussed their belief that information we process more deeply goes into long-term memory.
+- Use elaborative rehearsal: In a famous article, Fergus Craik and Robert Lockhart (1972) discussed their belief that information we process more deeply goes into long-term memory.
 Their theory is called levels of processing.
 If we want to remember a piece of information, we should think about it more deeply and link it to other information and memories to make it more meaningful.
 For example, if we are trying to remember that the hippocampus is involved with memory processing, we might envision a hippopotamus with excellent memory and then we could better remember the hippocampus.

 - Apply the self-reference effect: As you go through the process of elaborative rehearsal, it would be even more beneficial to make the material you are trying to memorize personally meaningful to you.
 In other words, make use of the self-reference effect.
 Write notes in your own words.
 Write definitions from the text, and then rewrite them in your own words.
 Relate the material to something you have already learned for another class, or think how you can apply the concepts to your own life.
 When you do this, you are building a web of retrieval cues that will help you access the material when you want to remember it.